gebele/enm-ontoviewer/help.md

 // additional parent-child node pairs
 ...

-Libraries are [D3](https://d3js.org/) and [d3sparql](https://github.com/ktym/d3sparql), both distributed under [BSD](https://opensource.org/licenses/BSD-3-Clause) license.

 ####Sparql
-A sparql interface to the triple-store backend.
+SPARQL interface to the triple-store.
 Available output formats are json, rdf and text.

 ####Restrictions
-The 4store triple-store we use has some restrictions in sparql syntax and functionality.
+The 4store triple-store we use has some restrictions in SPARQL syntax.

 - Subqueries are not possible
 - VALUES keyword is not available (you can use BIND instead)